ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-assumptions.md

 - Helpful for understanding what can be changed to reduce impact.

 Our approaches to producing these high-level, and when relevant detailed estimates, are documented in this project write-up.

+## Using publicly available data

+One of core values at GWF is to work in the open, in part because we believe this is an important way to foster faster action on the climate crisis.
+Therefore we decided early on that we'd only rely on data that had already been openly published.
+This meant we would not rely on tools, methodologies or datasets behind paywalls.

 ## Units